 Welcome to the Governors pages of our website

 Christ Church Primary School is a positive, nurturing and inclusive school where pupils can learn and flourish in a stimulating environment.
-The Governors, drawn from diverse backgrounds, share a commitment to work together with the school senior leadership team, staff parents, pupils and the community to achieve the very best education for each and every child.
+The Governors, drawn from diverse backgrounds, share a commitment to work together with the school senior leadership team, staff, pupils, parents, the local church community and wider community to achieve the very best education for each and every child.

 Please read below for more information about our role and how we work.

 Our main role is to support the Headteacher and the staff – the phrase often used to describe this role is ‘a critical friend’.
 Our main duties include:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding executive leaders to account for the educational performance of the school and it's pupils, and the effective and efficient performance management of staff;

 - Overseeing the financial performance of the school and making sure its money is well spent.